Bride steadies hand as she reads vows in Redwood Park in Arcata, California during elopement

 The Best Places to Elope in Humboldt County

-Maybe you’ve only seen the epic trees in photographs.
-Maybe you visited every summer when you were a kid.
+Maybe you’ve only seen the epic redwood trees in photographs.
+Maybe you grew up camping on the Lost Coast.
 Maybe you once climbed to the top of the cliff overlooking Wedding Rock on a trip with your boyfriend and now you’ve photographed love stories here for ten years.

-Oh wait, that was me.
+Oh wait, that last one was me.
 However you fell in love with the magic behind the redwood curtain, you’re ready to get married here and I’m here to help you make it happen.

 Best Locations for your Humboldt County Elopement